HEROMORA/La-Restaurante/README.md

 La Restaurante is a collaboration of hard work of the team of the project who spent much time to make sure it fits the needs of a user and meet the requirements and standards of any modern application

-It is a simple application which depends on files in ing its data , but the way it's designed allows it to be extended and have much more features without much dependencies between classes and can easily be converted to *Database-based application*
+It is a simple application which depends on files to provide its data , but the way it's designed allows it to be extended and have much more features without much dependencies between classes and can easily be converted to *Database-based application*

 Thank you.